 72 Hours at Mile 0, What to do for the Best of Key West!

 Start with a stroll down Duval Street, the core of Key West.
-Grab a drink at any of Key West’s world-famous watering holes to kick off your Key West stay.
+Grab a drink at any of Key West’s world-famous watering holes to kick off your Key West Mile 0 mood.
 You can even carry your cocktail from one bar to the next in a “to go” cup.

 Hop aboard the Conch Tour Train for a 90-minute orientation and tour of Key West’s top spots by trolley.
 The Conch (term for a native in KW) guides are great at cramming 500 years of history, and humor, (ok, facts mixed with some fiction), into an entertaining easy-breezy open-air ride from Front Street, by Mallory Square, to the Southernmost Point of the island and back.
 The Conch Tour Train is a Key West tradition since 1958.

-Snap a selfie at the Southernnmost Point beacon marking Mile 0, south on Whitehead, here you are at the end of the US, just 90 miles to Havana Cuba, 160 to Miami.
-Nearby on South Street is the 1896 Southernmost Mansion, this oldest southernmost is also the most photographed for its grand gingerbread style.
-The turn-of-the-century Mansion was designed with just one bedroom, the wealthy wife didn’t want guests.
+Snap a selfie at the Southernmost Point beacon marking Mile 0, as low as you can go, south on Whitehead.
+Here you are at the end of the US, just 90 miles to Havana Cuba, 160 to Miami.
+Nearby on South Street is the 1896 Southernmost Mansion.
+This turn-of-the-century manse is also the most photographed for its grand gingerbread style.
+The Mansion was designed with just one bedroom, the wealthy wife didn’t want guests.

 Climb the 88 steps up the Key West Lighthouse, for a grand view of the island.
 This 1847 Light was constructed inland from the sea, 14’ above sea level, a year after the original wooden tower on the Point was destroyed by hurricane.

 Ernest Hemingway’s 1928 Home is next to the Lighthouse.
-The famed American author, of 4 wives and a six-toed cat, lived in Key West for a decade, wrote the Sun Also Rises in this inspirational vacation location.
+The famed American author, of four wives and a six-toed cat, lived in Key West for a decade, wrote the Sun Also Rises in this inspirational vacation location.
 He also frequented Sloppy Joe’s Bar daily on Duval Street.
-Hemingway’s prolific, tragic, tale is well preserved here, and at Santiago’s – a local tapas joint honoring “The Old Man and The Sea.”
+Hemingway’s prolific tragic tale is well preserved here, and at Santiago’s – a local tapas joint honoring “The Old Man and The Sea.”